ranasauravsingh/dev_tinder_frontend/stepsSOP.md

 - Login validations
 - Get the feed and add the feed in th store
 - build the user card on feed
+- Edit Profile Feature
+- Show Toast Message on save of profile